Reduce, Reuse, Refocus Applies to the Network Too

 - Reuse and repurpose network and cabling infrastructure, because not every network device requires brand new CAT6 cabling to operate.
 Many robust and reliable Long Reach Power over Ethernet (LRPoE) solutions on the market today let IT reclaim that long-lost twisted-pair and coax cabling to support any number of IoT endpoints.

-Achieving sustainability in IT may seem like a daunting task, but it really just takes some out of the box thinking and a willingness to take advantage of what it is already in place.
+Achieving sustainability in IT may seem like a daunting task, but it really just takes some out-of-the-box thinking and a willingness to take advantage of what it is already in place.
 Environmental sustainability is just one of several design best practices incorporated in the Modern LAN.
-To learn more, read the whitepaper “The Modern LAN: Rethinking Network Design for the Modern Age”.
+To learn more, read the whitepaper at www.themodernlan.org.

 Thank you, Michael, for your expert insight into Modern LAN design.
 Keep it locked on the NVT Phybridge news page for more industry analysis into the Modern LAN principles.